JoseBalado/Spanish-Logicians-at-the-University-of-Paris/philosophers/Jeronimo-Pardo.md

 ## Notes

 [^1]: On the life and work of Jerónimo Pardo see García Villoslada 1938, pp. 379-380; Muñoz Deldado 1970, pp. 213-227.

 [^2]: Cf. Beuchot 1976, pp. 213-230; Elie 1950-1951, p.
 205; Guerlac 1979, p.
 20; Prantl 1955, p.
 247; Torrance 1969, pp. 531-576.
 However, García Villoslada observes that Mair himself in his De Infinito refers to Pardo not as a teacher but as a friend.
 Cf. García Villoslada 1938, p.
 131, n.
 7.

 [^3]: Cf. Muñoz Delgado 1970, p.
 213; Garcia Villoslada 1938, p.
 380; Elie 1950-1951, p.
 206; Fraile 1971, p.
 322.

 [^4]: Cf. García Villoslada 1938, p.
 380.

+[^5]: *Note: The content of this article up to this point, with very few changes, was taken from*: Paloma Pérez-Ilzarbe (1996). *The Doctrine of Descent in Jeronimo Pardo.
+Meaning, Inference, Truth.*